Trams in Kolkata: 1873–1901: Horse-drawn trams

 The first horse-drawn trams in India ran for 2.4 mi between Sealdah and Armenian Ghat Street on 24 February 1873.
 The service was discontinued on 20 November of that year.
 The Calcutta Tramway Company was formed and registered in London on 22 December 1880.
 Meter-gauge horse-drawn tram tracks were laid from Sealdah to Armenian Ghat via Bowbazar Street, Dalhousie Square, and Strand Road.
 The route was inaugurated by the Viceroy, Lord Ripon, on 1 November 1880.

-At first, it was planned to open tram network in three directions – in north towards Kumartuli via Chitpur Road (now Rabindra Sarani) for easy transportation of then-rich Indians, middle-classes and poor who lived in those areas, in the east towards Sealdah stations via Bowbazar Street (now Bipin Bihari Gangopadhay Street) for railway passengers’ interchange who come from outside of Kolkata, and in the south towards Kalighat via Russa Road (now Ashutosh Mukhopadhyay Road) because not only for easy transportation of then-rich Indians, middle-classes and poor who lived at those areas but also as a Hindu pilgrimage regarding Kali temple for inhabitants and tourists.
+At first, it was planned to open tram network in three directions – in north towards Kumartuli via Chitpur Road (now Rabindra Sarani) for easy transportation of then-rich Indians, middle-classes and poor who lived in those areas, in the east towards Sealdah stations via Bowbazar Street (now Bipin Bihari Gangopadhay Street) for railway passengers' interchange who come from outside of Kolkata, and in the south towards Kalighat via Russa Road (now Ashutosh Mukhopadhyay Road) because not only for easy transportation of then-rich Indians, middle-classes and poor who lived at those areas but also as a Hindu pilgrimage regarding Kali temple for inhabitants and tourists.
 Kalighat tram depot was also constructed at that, time, which was also a minor workshop for all horse trams.
 Besides this the city center connection between Dharmatala (now known as Esplanade) & Dalhousie Square (now known as Binay Badal Dinesh Bag) was also established via Old Court House Street (now Hemanta Basu Sarani).
 One year later, a second route towards north Kolkata up to Shyambazar via College Street was opened for residents and students of medical college, university, and various schools & colleges.
 A second route from Wellington Square (now known as Subodh Chandra Mullick Square) to Sealdah Station via Moula Ali was also opened for more transportation of railway passengers.
-Sealdah tram terminus was at that place where now the Kolkata metro line 2 station is under construction.
+Sealdah tram terminus was at that place where Sealdah metro station of the Kolkata metro line 2 is.
 At the same time, the first opening a westward tram route was opened by the High Court via Strand Road (now Rajib Gandhi Sarani) was connected by tram network for pleaders, law-related peoples, and river-bathers of Ganga.
 High Court tram terminus was at that place where now the annexure building of the High Court is situated.
 Another connection from Metcalf Hall towards Nimtala via Strand Road (now Rajib Gandhi Sarani) was also opened for serving the crematorium and serving of businessmen.
 Nimtala tram terminus was at that place beside of the red temple building is now situated.
 By opening those routes, Shyambazar, High Court, Nimtala, Sealdah, Dalhousie Square, Dharmatala and Kalighat area was connected by horse tram.
-Kalighat was the only depot at that time, so it is the oldest tram depot.
+Kalighat was the only depot at that time, so it was the oldest tram depot.